Peer Review

 • The Editorial Board Members lend insight, advice, and guidance to the Co-Editors-in-Chief.

-• Administrative support for the review process is provided by the Academic Editors and the Managing Editor.
+• Administrative support for the review process is provided by the Editorial Board Members and the Assistant to Co-Editors-in-Chief.
 They uphold the integrity of peer review while delivering rapid turnaround and maximum efficiency to all stakeholders including authors, reviewers, and editors alike.

 • The journal uses a single blind peer review process.